irishcoders/yogamomsonline/README.md

 ##The landing page image

 The landing includes a photograph with text overlay to allow the user to see exactly what the site does and to which audience it is meant for.
-This section introduces the user to Yoga-Mom Online with a beautiful animation to catch users attention
+This section introduces the user to Yoga4Mom Online with a beautiful animation to catch users attention

-##Reasons To Join 'Yoga-Mom Online' Section
+##Reasons To Join 'Yoga4Mom Online' Section

 The 'Reasons' section will allow the user to see the benefits of participating in joining our Yoga online community, as well as the great benefits of Yoga overall.
 This user will see the value of joining Yoga sessions during meet up times and also the value of signing up to the website so as not to miss out on future sessions and health tips.
 This should encourage the user to consider Yoga as their form of exercise.